cmstas/Software/slideMaker/README.md

   * --texttop: for a slide with text only, this aligns text at the top rather than center
   * --vertical: for slides with two figures, this places them on top of each other
   * --sizeratio: for slides with two figures, this is the fraction of the slide to give the first object
+  * --textsize: for slides with text, this number (between -4 and 5) will change the text size (0 is normal)

 ### addObject options
   * supported object types: text, brace, arrow, line, box, circle